kernkonzept/virtio-net/doc/usage.md

-# l4vio_net_p2p, a virtual network point-to-point link {#l4re_servers_virtio_net_p2p}
+# Virtio Net P2P, a virtual network point-to-point link {#l4re_servers_virtio_net_p2p}

+[comment]: # (This is a generated file.
+Do not change it.)
+[comment]: # (Instead, change capdb.yml.)

 The virtual network point-to-point server (p2p) connects two clients with a virtual network connection.
 It uses virtio as the transport mechanism.
 Each virtual network p2p endpoint implements the device-side of a virtio network device.
 Each client can access its endpoint using the driver-side semantics of a virtio network device.

+## Capabilities

+* `dataspace`

+  Trusted dataspaces

+  Multiple capability names can be provided by the `--register-ds` command line parameter.

+* `svr`

+  Server Capability of application.
+Endpoint for IPC calls

+  Mandatory capability.

+## Command Line Options

+The following command line options are supported:

+* `-p <num_usec>`, `--poll <num_usec>`

+  Enable polling mode and set the poll interval.
+IRQ notification is disabled for queues while in polling mode.

+  Numerical value.
+    * Must be a positive integer specified in microseconds.

+* `-s <num>`, `--size <num>`

+  Set the maximum queue size for the device-side virtio queues.

+  Numerical value.
+    * Must be a power of 2 in the range of 1 to 32768 inclusive.

+  Default: `256`

 ## Building and Configuration